easysoa/EasySOA-Incubation/easysoa-samples/easysoa-samples-axxx/axxx-dcv-pivotal/README.md

 Here is how to do it with Apache Tomcat :

-Download Tomcat 6 from http://tomcat.apache.org/download-60.cgi , unzip it and change all 80xx ports to 70xx in conf/server.xml (allows to have a running EasySOA Registry on the 8080 port).
+Download Tomcat 7 from http://tomcat.apache.org/download-70.cgi , unzip it, rename its directory to "apache-tomcat7" and change all 80xx ports to 70xx in conf/server.xml
+(allows to have a running EasySOA Registry on the 8080 port).

 Now copy axxx-dcv-pivotal/target/pivotal/* in its webapps/ROOT directory :

    rm -rf [TOMCAT_HOME]/webapps/ROOT/*
-   scp -rp axxx-dcv-pivotal/target/pivotal/* [USER]:[REMOTE_HOST]:/home/[USER]/install/apache-tomcat-6.0.36/webapps/ROOT/
+   scp -r axxx-dcv-pivotal/target/pivotal/* [USER]:[REMOTE_HOST]:/home/[USER]/install/apache-tomcat7/webapps/ROOT/

    On local machine, you can use this command : cp -rf axxx-dps-apv-web/target/pivotal/* [TOMCAT_HOME]/webapps/ROOT/